-- Harness the Memorandum of Understanding (MoU)between City of Newcastle (CN) and the University of Newcastle (UoN) to improve connections between the Cultural Precinct and the University of Newcastle's City Campus. - Investigate ideas to create a gateway to the precinct at Honeysuckle.
-This could include electronic signage, illuminations, and/or additional public art. - Explore funding opportunities for temporary, architecturally designed structures to provide coverage along the north-south axis. - Improve north-south permeability by working with University of Newcastle to improve connections between their City Campus and the Cultural Precinct.
+- Harness the Memorandum of Understanding (MoU)between City of Newcastle (CN) and the University of Newcastle (UoN) to improve connections between the Cultural Precinct and the University of Newcastle's City Campus. - 2 Investigate ideas to create a gateway to the precinct at Honeysuckle.
+This could include electronic signage, illuminations, and/or additional public art. - 3 Explore funding opportunities for temporary, architecturally designed structures to provide coverage along the north-south axis. - Improve north-south permeability by working with University of Newcastle to improve connections between their City Campus and the Cultural Precinct. - HONEYSUCKLE DR WHARF RD CENTENARY RD 1 4 .....
+6 (7) GIBSON ST Begin discussions with the University of Newcastle to explore the idea of an 'Academic Corridor' connecting Civic Park/Alumni House with other parts of the University's City Campus and Honeysuckle.
+Identify opportunities to improve and expand public art in and around Christie Street.
+Consider a master plan for Civic Park that improves shading on the eastern side (Darby Street).
+Activate the eastern edge of Darby Street (between Laman and King Streets).
+This could include projections, - Work with the RSL to improve visibility of Newcastle Art Gallery, which is currently obscured by the Civic Park Memorial Grove.